 While you can file a claim with the at-fault driver’s insurance company on your own, having experienced lawyer on your side helps protect your right to fair compensation.
 This is especially true if you played a role in causing the crash.

 Insurance companies often offer low settlements or present arguments against motorcyclists to justify denying their claims.
 We know how to build a solid insurance claim for our clients and challenge an insurer’s arguments.
 We will negotiate directly with the insurance company to make sure you receive the maximum amount of damages you deserve for your injuries.

 During the negotiation process, we aggressively, yet professionally, aim for a just settlement that provides you with maximum compensation for your injuries and damages.
 If the insurance company is unwilling to offer a fair amount, you have the option of filing a lawsuit.
 We will continue to represent your case in court until you get the compensation you deserve.

-Do not wait any longer to contact the Law Offices of Ogle, Elrod & Baril, PLLC.
+Do not wait any longer to contact OEB Law, PLLC.
 Tennessee gives you one year to file a personal injury lawsuit after a motorcycle accident.
 Even if you opt out of filing suit, preserving your right to do so may motivate the insurer to offer you a fair settlement offer to avoid going to court.

 Contact us at 865-546-1111 today and start getting your life back on track.